fbpx

 2. What do you love about Nairobi?

 I love the fast pace of Nairobi.
 This city never sleeps.
 Get out of your house at 4 am and you will probably see people walking to work.
-There is never a dull moment in this melting point of cultures and expatriates who settle here usually end up staying.
+There is never a dull moment in this melting point of cultures.
 The people are usually friendly, prices are negotiable and if you look really hard there are good things happening all around.
-I love the fact that there are genuine success stories out of Nairobi.
-People like Optiven CEO George Wachiuri and many others give me hope that you can make it in Nairobi without becoming a tenderpreneur.
+I love the fact that there are genuine success stories out of Nairobi in the midst of the challenges that a majority of Nairobians are going through trying to eke a living.

 3. What would you change about Nairobi?